-A guide to the right sleeping bag for your next adventure
+A guide to picking the right sleeping bag for your next adventure

-Attention, first-timers and fellow nature lovers!
+Attention, newbies and fellow seasoned nature lovers!
 When it comes to spending the night under the stars, two things are essential to ensuring that everyone comes back for more: warmth and comfort.
-And, while your tent or shelter is obviously an important part of the picture, your backpacking sleeping bag can mean the difference between a life-changing day enjoying the glories of the wilderness—and waking up in a less than ideal situation.
-Here’s how to choose a backpacking sleeping bag for any kind of adventure.
+And, while your tent or shelter is obviously an important part of the picture, your sleeping bag can mean the difference between a great day enjoying the glories of the wilderness—and waking up in a less than ideal situation.
+Here’s how to choose a sleeping bag for any kind of adventure!

 How to Choose a Sleeping Bag